-Our West Branch campus is an extension of Kirtland Community College and offers nearly everything available at the main campus.
-Maybe most well-known for our flagship Surgical Technology program (http://www.kirtland.edu/academic-programs/surgical-technology-degrees), the West Branch site also offers a wide range of general ed courses including accounting, business, English, history, government and math.
-In fact at the West Branch site, students are able to complete enough courses to satisfy the MACRAO Transfer Agreement, an agreement designed to facilitate transfer from community colleges to four-year colleges and universities.
-The MACRAO Transfer agreement provides for transferability of up to 30 semester credits to meet many (and in some cases all) of the General Education Requirements at participating four-year colleges and universities.
+Our West Branch location is an extension of Kirtland Community College and offers nearly everything available at the main campus.
+Maybe most well-known for our flagship Surgical Technology program, the West Branch site will now be the flagship location for our Business degree programs as well.
+In addition to Surgical Technology and Business, our West Branch location also offers a wide range of general ed courses including accounting, English, history, government and math.
+In fact at the West Branch site, students are able to complete a majority of courses to satisfy the Michigan Transfer Agreement (MTA), an agreement designed to facilitate transfer from community colleges to four-year colleges and universities.
+The MTA Transfer agreement provides for transferability of up to 30 semester credits to meet many (and in some cases all) of the General Education requirements at participating four-year colleges and universities.

 Kirtland Community College in West Branch is located for easy access by students traveling from Iosco County, including the areas of Tawas, Whittemore Prescott and Oscoda and is just a short thirty minute drive from our central campus near Roscommon.
-Whether you're going after a certificate or associates degree to secure better employment, or gearing up to transfer to a four-year college, completing general ed courses in West Branch makes it possible to save money by cutting down on travel expenses because we're bringing access to education closer to where you live.
+Whether you're going after a certificate or associates degree to secure better employment, or gearing up to transfer to a four-year college, completing general education courses in West Branch makes it possible to save money by cutting down on travel expenses because we're bringing access to education closer to where you live.

 Kirtland's West Branch extension site is located at 2479 South M-76 between the I-75 Business Loop and M-55.
-Our goal is to provide higher education designed to meet the changing needs of business and industry while preparing you for a career - and personal success.
+Our goal is to provide higher education designed to meet the changing needs of business and industry while preparing you for a career and personal success.

-STUDENT PROFILE (2012 FALL SEMESTER)
+STUDENT PROFILE (2013 FALL SEMESTER)

-TOTAL ENROLLMENT: 1,937
+TOTAL ENROLLMENT: 1,999